Below is a rotating feature of library news-feeds from across the UK and beyond.

 No Shelf Required…

-- Fair Use in Action at the Internet Archive
+- Take Action: Defend the Internet Archive